Find out who is the Brazilian arrested in the US for participating in the Capitol invasion - News

 THE Brazilian Leticia Vilhena Ferreira32, was caught on security cameras during the invasion of the Capitol in Washington, United States, on January 6 of last year, after the defeat of former Republican President Donald Trump to Democrat Joe Biden.

 An engineer, Letícia lives in the United States on a work visa.
-The young woman did not vote in the American elections, but left her home in the city of Indian Head Park, in the state of Illinois, and traveled about 1,129 km away to Washington.
-The intention was to follow the speech of former President Donald Trump, but she ended up getting involved in the invasion of the Capitol, an action that left a toll of five dead.
+The young woman did not vote in the US elections, but left her home in Indian Head Park, Illinois, and traveled about 1,129 km to Washington.
+The intention was to accompany former President Donald Trump’s speech, but she ended up getting involved in the Capitol invasion, an action that left a toll of five dead.

 The American dream and the comfortable life of the Brazilian in Illinois were replaced by the arrest made by the FBI last Wednesday (16).